-Illinois college cancels classes after student wounded in shooting
+Illinois college shooting suspect surrenders in Chicago, school says

 'Our thoughts are with our student who remains hospitalized, and we pray for a speedy recovery'

-An Illinois college canceled all classes Wednesday after a student was wounded by his roommate during a dispute at a residence hall, the university said.
+An Illinois college student accused of shooting his roommate during a dispute turned himself over to authorities in Chicago, the university said Wednesday.

-Kavion Poplous, 18, shot his roommate in Thompson Hall on the Western Illinois University campus around 10:30 p.m.
-Tuesday, the school said in a news release.
+Kavion Poplous, 18, is accused of shooting his roommate in Thompson Hall on the Western Illinois University campus around 10:30 p.m.
+Tuesday.
+The school said on its Facebook page that Poplous was taken into custody by the FBI Wednesday afternoon.

 A warrant was issued for his arrest on charges of attempted first-degree murder, aggravated battery and aggravated discharge of a firearm.